 If you entered directly into second year it may still be possible for you to apply for an exchange.

-Selection for Subject-specific exchanges is a School level decision, and it would be at the discretion of the relevant School Exchange Coordinator as to whether a direct entry student would qualify for a place.
+Selection for Subject-specific exchanges is a School level decision, and it would be at the discretion of the relevant School Exchange Coordinator whether a direct entry student would qualify for a place.

-For General Exchange, this is a College decision:
+For university-wide exchange, this is a College decision:

 College of Arts, Humanities and Social Science